Table of Contents

 Argentine Ant queen surrounded by workers

 The Argentine Ant, Linepithema humlie (formerly Iridomyrmex humills), introduced from South America, is a pest in Sydney, Melbourne, Hobart, northern Tasmania, and Perth.
 Argentine Ant infestations can be immense because the mated queens disperse only a short distance on foot from the nest with a contingent of workers.
 Colonies thus become continuous and enormous, with hundreds of queens and millions of workers.
-Even well-secured cupboards and refrigerators are not proof to these efficient marauders.
+Even well-secured cupboards and refrigerators are not proof of these efficient marauders.
 The Argentine Ant is a declared pest but former government control measures have been largely abandoned.
-L. humlie resembles the White-footed House Ant but it is light brown in colour and lacks the strong smell when crushed.
+L. humlie resembles the White-footed House Ant but it is light brown in color and lacks the strong smell when crushed.